Title IX Explained

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance…” 20 U.S.C. § 1681

-Title IX prohibits sex discrimination that results from sexual harassment.
-This could include sexual harassment (quid pro quo harassment, and hostile environment harassment), sexual assault (including rape and fondling), domestic/dating violence, stalking, and discrimination based on the status of pregnancy or related conditions (full spectrum of processes and events connected with pregnancy, including pregnancy, childbirth, termination of pregnancy, or lactation; related medical conditions; and recovery therefrom).
+Examples of the types of discrimination that are covered under Title IX include but are not limited to: sexual harassment (quid pro quo harassment, and hostile environment harassment); sexual assault (including rape and fondling); domestic/dating violence; stalking; pregnancy or related conditions discrimination (full spectrum of processes and events connected with pregnancy, including pregnancy, childbirth, termination of pregnancy, or lactation; related medical conditions; and recovery therefrom); the failure to provide equal athletic opportunity; sex-based discrimination in a school’s science, technology, engineering, and math (STEM) courses and programs; discriminatory application of dress code policies and/or enforcement; and retaliation.

 What is Required of Schools?